-That’s because emotions are, in many ways, an HSP’s first language — and an emotionally neglectful family doesn’t speak that language.
-While the parents certainly have emotions of their own, they avoid expressing them outwardly or acknowledging the emotions of others.
-It’s like they completely divorce themselves from the most important part of their HSP child’s inner life.
+That’s because emotions are, in many ways, a sensitive person’s first language — and an emotionally neglectful family doesn’t speak that language.
+While all parents certainly have feelings of their own, emotionally neglectful parents avoid expressing them outwardly or acknowledging the feelings of others.
+It’s like they divorce themselves from the most important part of their HSP child’s inner life.

-At best, growing up as an HSP in an emotionally neglectful household is like being a musician in a world with no music.
+At best, growing up as a sensitive kid in an emotionally neglectful household is like being a musician in a world with no music.
 In other cases, it’s much worse — it’s the equivalent of having parents who actively tell you that your music is bad.

 As Webb writes, “Imagine being a deeply thoughtful, intensely feeling child growing up in a family that is neither.
 Imagine your intense feelings being ignored or discouraged.
 Imagine that your thoughtfulness is viewed as a weakness.”

-Of course, many HSPs don’t have to imagine that at all; it’s often how they were raised.
-Sadly, that kind of emotional neglect sends HSP children a message: Your greatest strength is not valued here.
+Of course, many sensitive people don’t have to imagine those circumstances at all; it’s often how they were raised.
+Sadly, that kind of emotional neglect sends sensitive children a message: Your greatest strength is not valued here.

-While not every HSP child who deals with emotional neglect will face all of the situations below, some outcomes may include:
+While not every sensitive child who deals with emotional neglect will face all of the situations below, some outcomes may include:

-- Siblings may pick on the HSP.
-Brothers and sisters are usually suffering emotional neglect as well, but they may take more naturally to the “toughen up” message than their HSP sibling; that makes it easy for them to establish themselves higher up on the pecking order.
+- Siblings may pick on the sensitive kid.
+Brothers and sisters are usually suffering emotional neglect as well, but they may take more naturally to the “toughen up” message than their sensitive sibling, which makes it easier for them to establish themselves higher up on the pecking order.

 - They think there’s something wrong with them.
 There’s no limit to how many times we’ll say it: Highly sensitive children are normal.
-But it’s impossible to internalize that if you’re told over and over that you’re the odd one out.
-Instead, you internalize that your emotions aren’t “right” and don’t matter.
+But it’s impossible to internalize this fact if you’re told over and over that you’re the odd one out.
+Instead you internalize that your emotions aren’t “right” and don’t matter.

 - Problems dealing with criticism.
-Highly sensitive people in general react strongly to criticism, and criticism is always hard for a child.
-But for an HSP child, emotional neglect means they never get to see feedback done in a healthy way.
-And, naturally, they can’t develop healthy ways to deal with criticism themselves if they never see it modeled at home.
+Sensitive people in general tend to react strongly to criticism, and criticism is always hard for a child.
+But for a sensitive child, emotional neglect means they never get to see feedback done in a healthy way.
+Naturally, they can’t develop healthy ways to deal with criticism themselves if they never see it modeled at home.

-- Overwhelm, crashes, or panic.
-All HSPs can become overstimulated by loud or busy environments, and overwhelmed by strong emotions at times, but healthy HSPs learn to manage this through self-care.
-Often they need a quiet, safe place to retreat to.
-For highly sensitive kids, that’s only possible if the parent(s) are understanding of this need — and emotionally neglectful parents are not.
-Instead, they see it as the child “overreacting.”
+- Overstimulation, energy crashes, or panic attacks.
+All sensitive people can become overstimulated by loud or busy environments and overwhelmed by strong emotions at times, but healthy sensitive people learn to manage these challenges through self-care.
+Often they need a quiet, safe place where they can retreat.
+For sensitive kids, self-care is only possible if the parent(s) are understanding of their need for downtime — and emotionally neglectful parents are not.
+Instead they may see the child’s needs as the child “overreacting.”
 They may even get angry at the child.
-This can make overwhelm a source of panic and fear in the child.
+This can make overstimulation a source of panic and fear in the child.

 - Profound loneliness.
-When your emotional needs don’t matter, and no one seems to understand you, you quickly become isolated, and may feel alone in the world.
+When your emotional needs don’t matter, and no one seems to understand you, you become isolated and may feel alone in the world.

 - Inability to ask for help.
-Any child who suffers from emotional neglect learns that they shouldn’t ask for help, because it won’t be given or it appears “weak.”
-This is especially damaging to HSP children, because they need to learn to speak up for their needs in a world that often doesn’t understand them.
+A child who suffers from emotional neglect learns that they shouldn’t ask for help, because it won’t be given or it appears “weak.”
+This is especially damaging to sensitive children because they need to learn to speak up for their needs in a world that often doesn’t understand them.

 - Anxiety.
-All of these factors can combine to leave an HSP child with ongoing anxiety, fueled by the fear that they are always doing things “wrong.”
+All of these factors can combine to leave a sensitive child with ongoing anxiety, fueled by the fear that they are always doing things “wrong.”

 When you begin to treat yourself as if you matter, the people in your life begin to see you differently and respond to you differently.